Olamide-png/esw.know/www/content/3.sfcc/5.pricing-models/fixed-pricing.md

   #### :smart-icon{name="lucide:binoculars" size=20 class="align-middle mr-2"} Verify prices on Product Listing Page (PLP)

   Navigate to a PLP page and verify that the prices on the page are the same as in the price book for the country.

-  #### :smart-icon{name="lucide:telescope" size=20 class="align-middle mr-2"} Verify price on Quick View

-  Open the Quick View modal for a product on the PLP page and verify that the prices on the Quick View are the same as in the price book.

-  #### :smart-icon{name="lucide:monitor-cog" size=20 class="align-middle mr-2"} Verify price on Product Details Page (PDP)

-  Open a PDP page for a product and verify that the prices on the PDP page are the same as in the price book.

-  #### :smart-icon{name="lucide:shopping-cart" size=20 class="align-middle mr-2"} Add a product to the cart

-  Add a product to the cart and open the mini cart modal.
-Verify that the prices for the product are the same as in the price book.

-  #### :smart-icon{name="lucide:shopping-basket" size=20 class="align-middle mr-2"} Navigate to the basket page

-  Open the basket page and verify that the prices for the product are the same as in the price book.

-  #### :smart-icon{name="lucide:credit-card" size=20 class="align-middle mr-2"} Proceed to checkout

-  Proceed to checkout and verify that the prices for the product are the same as in the price book.

-  #### :smart-icon{name="lucide:credit-card" size=20 class="align-middle mr-2"} Place an order

-  Complete the checkout process and place an order.
 ::

 ### Business Manager